 Stroll through Findlay Market

 Ohio’s oldest continually operating public market is free to visit and currently operating with one-way traffic for crowd control.
-Masks are heavily encouraged—and honestly, need I even tell you that it’s just the respectful thing to do to wear PPE anytime you’re in public right now?—and with more than 50 full-time merchants and numerous popup businesses throughout the year, there’s plenty to keep you and the kids interested here.
+With more than 50 full-time merchants and numerous popup businesses throughout the year, there’s plenty to keep you and the kids interested here.

 Eat and drink your way through Cincy

 Cincy’s food scene is nothing to take lightly; in fact, you’ll want to pack your stretchy pants as you dig into Belgian waffles, chili five-way and Goetta, a true local staple that’s not to be missed (unless, of course, you’re vegetarian in which case sorry, you’re missing out!).